hack-duke/hackduke-api/README.md

 ##Overview
 This API serves to facilitate registration for all HackDuke events through typeform.
 The use of typeform allows the quick creation of forms for any event given that the questions have a corresponding field in the database.
-See Typeform instructions for a full list of supported questions/attributes.
+See the hackduke-typeform repo for comprehensive instructions for how typeforms should be created.

 ##Project Structure
 - app/controllers/people_controller.rb and its modules contains most of the logic to receive webhooks/posts to modify/add people to the database